MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/accessibility.md

 [Microsoft is committed to building software that enables people with different abilities](http://go.microsoft.com/fwlink/p/?LinkId=526256) to be productive.
 [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] enables all users to be productive by providing accessible software that can be used effortlessly, regardless of abilities.

-## Accessibility capabilities built into [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)]
+## Accessibility capabilities built into [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)]

 ### Switch to the table view to improve readability of data points

-Widgets in [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] can show in a chart view or a table view.
+Widgets in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] can show in a chart view or a table view.
 You can decide whether you want to work with the data represented as charts or as tables.
 You can turn on the table view for a widget in chart view by selecting the ![more options control](media/more-options-icon.png "More options control") control on the chart you want to change and then selecting the **Switch to table view** option.
 To switch back, open the same control and select **Switch to chart view**.
 To enable the table view for all widgets by default, go to **Settings > User Preferences** and change the value under **Chart data representation mode** from **Chart** to **Table**.

 ### Change how colors on charts are displayed

-[!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] also provides a fill pattern for charts with colored areas.
+[!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] also provides a fill pattern for charts with colored areas.
 You can choose to render the charts with a fill pattern or a solid color.
 To switch between a fill pattern and solid color, go to **Settings > User Preferences** and update the **Chart filling mode**.

 When selecting the fill pattern, data on maps will be represented in different shapes and will not rely exclusively on color.

 > [!NOTE]
-> The Analytics area in [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] renders the data in charts by default.
+> The Analytics area in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] renders the data in charts by default.
 Data points in charts aren’t accessible with keyboard navigation.
 You can either turn on the table view on single charts when working in the Analytics area, or you can enable the table view globally for your user profile in **Settings > User Preferences** under **Chart data representation mode**.
 > To change the solid colors to a fill pattern for better visual distinction, go to **Settings > User Preferences** and update the **Chart filling mode**.

 ### Navigate post list and post details with your keyboard

-Whenever [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] shows posts, you are presented with a post list and a detail view for a specific post.
+Whenever [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] shows posts, you are presented with a post list and a detail view for a specific post.
 Keyboard navigation in the list is solved by treating it as a layout grid that has a single tab stop.

 Once the focus is in the post list, you can use arrow keys and Enter to navigate: